mponce0/covid19.analytics/README.md

 The datasets also include information about the different categories (status) "confirmed"/"deaths"/"recovered" of the cases reported daily per country/region/city.

 This data-adquisiton function, will first attempt to retrieve the data directly from the JHU repository with the latest updates.
 If for what ever reason this fails (eg. problems with the connection) the package will load a preserved "image" of the data which is **not** the latest one but it will still allow the user to explore this older dataset.
+In this way, the package offers a more robust and resilient approach to the quite dynamical situation with respect to data availablitly and integrity.

 #### Data retrieval options